The legal landscape is confusing, but we're here to help.

 What About Websites & Apps?

 The ADA was passed before the Internet as we now know it existed.
-However, U.S. Department Justice (“DOJ”) has taken the position that the ADA applies to websites, and that to avoid illegal discrimination a website must be designed to be accessible through and compatible with electronic screen reader technology commonly used by blind and visually impaired persons.
+However, U.S. Department Justice (“DOJ”) has taken the position that the ADA applies to websites, mobile apps, and Internet of Things.
+To avoid discriminating against people with disabilities, digital products must be designed to be accessible.

 What does “accessible” mean?